3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Methodology

 During rendering, opacity modulates the Gaussian.
-By projecting the covariance onto a 2D plane~\citep{zwicker2001ewa}, we derive the projected Gaussian, and utilize volume rendering~\citep{volume_rendering} to compute the image pixel colors:

-where $K$ is the number of sampling points along the ray. $\alpha_i$ is determined by evaluating a 2D Gaussian with covariance $\Sigma$, multiplied by the learned opacity~\citep{yifan2019differentiable}.
+By projecting the covariance onto a 2D plane~\citep{zwicker2001ewa}, we derive the projected Gaussian, and utilize volume rendering~\citep{volume_rendering} to compute the image pixel colors: $C = \sum_{k=1}^{K} \alpha_k c_k \prod_{j=1}^{k-1} (1 - \alpha_j)$, where $K$ is the number of sampling points along the ray. $\alpha_i$ is determined by evaluating a 2D Gaussian with covariance $\Sigma$, multiplied by the learned opacity~\citep{yifan2019differentiable}.
 The initial 3D coordinates of each Gaussian are based on Structure from Motion (SfM) points~\citep{schonberger2016structure}.
-Gaussian attributes are refined to minimize the image reconstruction loss:
+Gaussian attributes are refined to minimize the image reconstruction loss: $L_{\text{render}} = (1-\lambda) L_1(I, \hat{I}) + \lambda L_{\text{D-SSIM}}(I, \hat{I})$, where $\hat{I}$ represents the ground truth images.
+Additional details can be found in~\cite{kerbl3Dgaussians}.